effectivewang/effectivewang.github.com/how-to-build-a-linux.md

-# How to build a linux
+# How to easily build a linux